PrankurSharma/totalitycorp-frontend-challenge/README.md

 Thank you for visiting this project.
-This project was given as a part of selection process for the position of Frontend Developer.
+This project is a part of selection process for Frontend Developer.

 Technical Skills Used: ReactJS, CSS